“Love blinds us all…”

-I feels like it doesn’t really know what it wants to be – A domestic thriller?
-Or a contemporary drama?
+It feels like it doesn’t know what it wants to be – a domestic thriller?
+A contemporary drama?

-For a story about a single mother who has to plan a murder to save her family from her abusive new husband, this was exceptionally slow and, and at times, straight up boring.
+For a story about a single mother who has to plan a murder in order to save her family from her abusive new husband, this was exceptionally slow and, at times, straight-up boring.

 The first 40% is all build up, focusing on the story of Kristy and Lance – how they met, following the progression of their relationship from dating to marriage.
 I was not expecting this much emphasis on the romantic element.
 I experienced a cloud of confusion lingering around my reading experience.
 I kept thinking do I keep reading this?
 I didn’t want to read a romance?
 Is anything going to fucking happen?!

-The romance is, at times, cheesy, but overall, emotionally flat.
+The romance is, at times, cheesy, but overall emotionally flat.
 I didn’t feel engaged in the “bliss” stage of their relationship, so when things started to go sideways, I didn’t have too much of an emotional reaction to it.
 Up to that point, I wasn’t anchored to the good parts.
-Nothing about this first part of the story was interesting to me.
-Not even Kristy’s job at the prison provided an exciting element.
+Nothing about the first part of the story was interesting to me, not even Kristy’s job at a max security prison provided an exciting element.

 I mean come on!
 Give me a yard brawl with a shiv or a cell smeared in shit.
 Anything!
 Ok, maybe not the shit…